Derkades/WebApp/README.md

 ### `MUSIC_MUSIC_DIR` (default `/music`)

-This directory should contain one subdirectory for each person.
-Directory names may be prefixed with `Guest-` to mark the person as a guest.
-Place audio files in these person directories.
-Creating directories inside person directories is not supported at this time.
+This directory should contain one subdirectory for each playlist.
+Directory names may be prefixed with `Guest-` to mark the playlist as a guest.
+Place audio files in these playlist directories.
+Creating directories inside playlist directories is not supported at this time.

 An example: